mrkkrp/markkarpov.art/essay/real-realism.md

 Since these intentions can be by default claimed for any work of art they are *trivial*, in the sense that they do not add anything of value to the physical object that is exhibited.
-These intentions can also be freely applied to generative art or arbitrary readymade objects.
 Therefore, they do not fit the approach where the intention is as valuable as the physical object being exposed.

 ### The real realist intention